Achievable logoAchievable logo

 • Chronic adhesive pericarditis: Follows any fibrinous, suppurative or hemorrhagic pericarditis; fibrous adhesions formed, cardiac hypertrophy and dilation

-VI) Pericardial effusion: It is an accumulation of fluid in the pericardial cavity.
-Most common type is serous seen in congestive heart failure, hepatic and renal failure etc; other types are sero-sanguinous in trauma; chylous in lymphatic obstruction or damage; cholesterol effusion in myxoedema.
+VI) Pericardial effusion: Pericardial effusion is accumulation of fluid in the pericardial cavity.
+The most common type is serous, seen in congestive heart failure, hepatic failure, renal failure, etc. Other types include sero-sanguinous (trauma), chylous (lymphatic obstruction or damage), and cholesterol effusion (myxoedema).

-Blood may accumulate in the pericardium following rupture of heart after AMI, dissecting aortic aneurysm, trauma or bleeding disorders.
-Massive amounts of blood may accumulate leading to cardiac tamponade.
+Blood may accumulate in the pericardium following rupture of the heart after AMI, dissecting aortic aneurysm, trauma, or bleeding disorders.
+Massive accumulation of blood can lead to cardiac tamponade.

 Sign up for free to take 5 quiz questions on this topic